oriides/pc-setup/README.md

 #### fedora-base

-This is the base role for every fedora setup, independent from desktop environment and graphics stack, installing what I consider are must have applications and adjusting the necessary configurations.
+This is the base role for every fedora setup, independent of desktop environment and graphics stack, installing what I consider are must have applications and adjusting the necessary configurations.